davidhq/eth-tools/README.md

-# eth-tools
+# Eth Tools

 Command line tools for easy interaction with Ethereum nodes.

+At the moment:
-At the moment only Ethereum node detection is available, more coming very soon.
+ - Ethereum node detection
+ - account balance inspector

+more coming as needs arise.

 ## Prerequisites